shairozan/Rowland/README.md

 sails lift
 ```

-Refer to sails.js' documentation on how to configure SSL / the framework's general functionality if you're looking at configuring it differently.
+This will start the application on HTTP port 1337.
+Posts are done to the root of the server itself.
+No other routes needed.
+Please refer to sails.js' documentation on how to configure SSL / the framework's general functionality if you're looking at configuring it differently.
 If you're just interested in running the application itself, Docker images are being created